pcuellar-rai/rai-tufte-templates/README.md

 This repository includes the necessary files to run a customized version of the LaTeX versions of Edward Tufte's handouts and long reports.
 Original code can be found in the [Tufte LaTeX repo](https://github.com/Tufte-LaTeX/tufte-latex).

 ## Quick Start
-You can locally build the project (e.g., using VS Code) or import this repo into Overleaf.
-RAI's approved branding assets are included in the [sections](https://github.com/pcuellar-bdai/rai-tufte-templates/tree/main/sections) folder.
+You can locally use the project (e.g., with VS Code) or import this repo into Overleaf.
+RAI's approved branding assets are included in the [sections](https://github.com/pcuellar-rai/rai-tufte-templates/tree/main/sections) folder.
+Documentation on how to configure your remotes with Overleaf can be found [following this link](https://www.overleaf.com/learn/how-to/Git_integration).

 ## Troubleshooting